Meshulam Eliezer Leifer: Early life, family, and education

 Meshulam Eliezer Leifer was born on January 23, 1979, in the United States.
 He is the eldest of the three sons of the third Pittsburgher Rebbe, Grand Rabbi Mordechai Yissachar Ber Leifer, and his wife Miriam Aviva Leifer (née Liebes).
 He has five sisters.
 He was named after Rabbi Meshulam Yissachar Klieger of Kraków, the father-in-law of his maternal grandfather; the name Eliezer (after Rabbi Meshulam Yissachar's father-in-law, Rabbi Eliezer Pesil, a Dzhikover Hasid) was added since Rabbi Meshulam Yissachar had died young in the Holocaust.

 Leifer is a direct descendant of Rabbi Mordechai of Nadvorna, the founder of the Nadvorna dynasty, who was the great-grandson of Grand Rabbi Meir the Great of Premishlan, a disciple of the Baal Shem Tov.
 His paternal great-grandfather, Grand Rabbi Yosef Leifer, established the Pittsburgh Hasidic dynasty in Pittsburgh, Pennsylvania, in the late 1920s, and his grandfather, Grand Rabbi Avraham Abba Leifer, moved the Hasidut to Ashdod, Israel, in 1970.

-His family made aliyah to Israel in the early 1980s.
+His family immigrated to Israel in the early 1980s.
 They first lived in Telzstone, where Leifer attended a Talmud Torah.
 After they moved to Ashdod to be near his grandfather in 1987, Leifer attended a Belz Talmud Torah in that city.
 Following his Bar Mitzvah, he advanced to the Chug Chasam Sofer yeshiva in Bnei Brak.
 His father acceded to the leadership of the Hasidut in 1990.